-We offer majors and minors in Mathematics and in Computer Science, and minors in Statistics and Data Science.
-Math majors choose between two tracks: Mathematics, or Applied Math and Statistics.
+We offer majors and minors in Mathematics, Statistics, Computer Science, and Data Science.

 Our mathematics program honors the traditional liberal arts focus on pure mathematics complemented by a strong emphasis on applied and computational math.

-The classic math track flexibly allows students to choose from a full slate of theoretical and applied courses, and prepares students for graduate study or careers in many fields of mathematical science.
+The math major flexibly allows students to choose from a full slate of theoretical and applied courses, and prepares students for graduate study or careers in many fields of mathematical science.

 The math minor gives students a solid base to supplement their studies in other areas across the sciences and social sciences.